 For those who hate the restricted feeling of sleeping bags, I think this is a great option.
 It also allows you to keep your sleeping area dry and free from dirt and also lets you control, somewhat, the temperature while sleeping.
 Being able to pull it tightly around you when cold and have it loosely lie over you if you want it a little cooler.

-So if this post has inspired you to think about trying hammock camping or if you have already tried it or do it on a regular basis please let us know.
+So if this post has inspired you to think about trying hammock camping for the first time or if you have already tried it or do it on a regular basis please let us know.
 Leave a comment or share your experience with others in the comments below.

 I’ll be sure to write another post once I have had my first hammock camping trip and let you all know I got on.